MohamedGouda99/zabbix/README.md

 ### Continuous integration

 The repository ships with a simple GitHub Actions workflow.
-Every pull request runs `ansible-playbook --syntax-check` to verify the playbook without performing package installations or starting services.
+Every pull request runs `ansible-playbook -i hosts site.yml` to deploy Zabbix and ensure the services start correctly.